 05. Is the country politically stable and safe?

 A: Nepal is one of the newly democratic countries in the world with many active political parties, ideas and leaders.
 As such there might be some disturbances in some parts of the country.
 But it does not affect the daily life of the residents in other parts.
 Life moves on, as usual, unperturbed.

 06. Are the trails crowded?

 A: On an off the beaten treks, you may find no other foreigners apart from your group for days on end.
 At the peak season, you may probably see some other trekkers.
 Even on the traditional trek, there will be far fewer people than you would see on a normal walking trail at home.

 07. Should I purchase a lot of expensive gear to go on a trek?

-A: If necessary we will provide free the most expensive items - a sleeping bag, warm jacket and sleeping mat.
+A: If necessary we will provide free the most expensive items - a sleeping bag, a warm jacket, and a sleeping mat.
 You have to provide the other personal clothing items you need.
 This will involve some expense, although you will be amazed, by how much use you will be able to make out of clothing you already own.

 08: What photographic equipment should I take?

 A: Most trekkers would like to record their trip on film.
 Himalayan treks offer a wealth of photographic possibilities and carrying a little extra photography equipment can be worth its weight.
 Single reflex cameras with interchangeable lenses are most suitable for the situations that you will encounter.
 Lenses should include a wide angle (28-35 mm) for buildings and landscapes, a telephoto (70-200 mm) for un-obtrusive portraits and close-ups of mountain peaks.
 A macro lens will help you photograph flowers of Himalaya.
 Carry plenty of films as you will probably end up taking more photographs than you planned (a roll a day should suffice).
 Make sure you have the waterproof covering for your camera, equipment, and extra batteries.
 You will need an ultraviolet and polarising filter for high altitudes.

 09. What about overnight accommodation?